TWUOnline/ldrs591/_pages/unit-1-assessment.md

 In unit 1, you are asked to write the following blog post (500 words total):
 <h4>Part 1</h4>
 <ul>
  	<li>Create a new post, and explain what your experience is with "research".
 Next, discuss at least one example of a decision you have made as a leader and explain how you made that decision.
-Make sure to include on what type of information you used to base your decision (e.g., values, research, policy, past experience, expert opinion).</li>
+Make sure to include what type of information you used to base your decision (e.g., values, research, policy, past experience, expert opinion).</li>
 </ul>
 <h4>Part 2</h4>
 <ul>